How to use stainless steel pans – FAQ

 Bonus tip: protein-heavy foods such as tofu, white fish or eggs, are especially prone to sticking to an uncoated frying pan, so make sure you’re always using a good amount of cooking oil or butter.
 Also, try not to stir or flip the food too early.
 This applies to chicken filets in particular.

-- All Steel pure pans are perfect for those looking for cookware that is sturdy and long-lasting.
+- All Steel pure and Norden uncoated stainless steel pans are perfect for those looking for cookware that is sturdy and long-lasting.
 With proper care and maintenance, an uncoated frying pan can last a lifetime.

-- All Steel pure pans are suitable for a wide range of cooking tasks, anywhere from browning and flambéing to stir-frying.
-Thanks to their high-temperature resistance, All Steel pure pans are extremely durable.
+- Uncoated steel pans are suitable for a wide range of cooking tasks, anywhere from browning and flambéing to stir-frying.
+Thanks to their high-temperature resistance, All Steel pure and Norden uncoated steel pans are extremely durable.

 - An uncoated frying pan also makes for a great saucepan and is ideal for example for preparing tomato-based sauces.
-We don’t, however, recommend using All Steel pure pans for milk- or cream-based sauces due to their sticky quality.
+We don’t, however, recommend using All Steel pure or Norden uncoated steel pans for milk- or cream-based sauces due to their sticky quality.

 Why is stainless steel a sustainable material?

-- All Steel pure pans are made from premium 18/10 stainless steel; their 3-layer structure and thick aluminum core make the pans more energy-efficient.
+- All Steel pure and Norden uncoated steel pans are made from premium stainless steel; their 3-layer base and thick aluminum core make the pans more energy-efficient.

 - Stainless steel can be recycled time and time again.
-Our coated and uncoated frying pans are made from 90% recycled premium stainless steel.
+Our coated and uncoated frying pans are made from 90 % recycled premium stainless steel with 92 % lower carbon footprint than the industry average.

 - Thanks to its durability, stainless steel extends the life of cookware